 Phoenix Convention Center, Hayatt Regency, Phoenix / 27-29 May 2022

 Hell City Tattoo Festival

-Hell City Tattoo Festival lands in Phoenix this August, bringing with it over 200 of the world’s most celebrated inky artists.
+Hell City Tattoo Festival lands in Phoenix each August, bringing with it over 200 of the world’s most celebrated inky artists.
 Events include tattoo competitions (including a Worst Tattoo category), an art gallery and tattoo theatre, painting and burlesque performances, educational seminars for healthy practice, live music and tattoo awards.
 There’s also a handy play zone to keep the little ones entertained.
-A must for body-art fans and a great chance to meet artists you admire and get inspiration for your next stamp.
+This is a must for body-art fans and a great chance to meet artists you admire and get inspiration for your next stamp.

 Arizona Biltmore, A Waldorf Astoria Resort, Phoenix / 26-28 August 2022